rpechayr/old-www/about.md

 description: Romain Péchayre, senior software engineer based in Paris.
 Currently working as CTO at Applidget.
 ---

 My name is Romain Péchayre I am a senior software engineer based in Paris currently working as CTO at [Applidget](http://applidget.com), a company I joined as co-founder in 2010.
-We build online platforms for event organizers and also work for other startups to help them define and develop their products.
+Applidget (23 people) builds cloud-based event software for event organizers.

 Prior to Applidget, I was working for Air France as an operations research analyst.